BrandonWrob/ExtendedManager/README.md

 5. Create the node_modules directory by typing the following in the terminal: % npm install
 6. Run the frontend by typing into the terminal: %npm run dev
 7. View in browser by typing: http://localhost:3000

-# Test Guide

-## Run Frontend Test
-- remove wolf-cafe-frontend/node_modules and wolf-cafe-frontend/package-lock.jspn.
-- In wolf-cafe-frontend, run npm install --save-dev vitest
-- run npm install --save-dev @testing-library/react @testing-library/jest-dom @testing-library/user-event
-- run npm run test to start tests.
-- if you want to run coverage run npm run test:coverage

-## Run Backend Test
-You can run all of the tests at once by right clicking on the src/test/java folder and selecting Run As > JUnit.

-## Run Maven Test
-Right click on pom.xml and select Run As > 6 Maven Test

 # Contributors
 - The project is currently being ran by Brandon Wroblewski (BrandonWrob) and Andrew Anufryienak (